 An important stopover for migratory birds on their long journeys, the Brighton Wetland is a large, intact coastal wetland located between Presqu’ile Provincial Park and NCC’s Willenroth Woods.
-This unique habitat is part of the Presqu’ile Bay Wetland Complex, a provincially significant wetland, and the Presqu’ile Bay Important Bird Area.
+This unique habitat is part of the Presqu’ile Bay Wetland Complex, a Provincially Significant Wetland, and the Presqu’ile Bay Important Bird Area.

 Tens of thousands of shorebirds, geese and ducks stop, rest, nest and feed in sheltered areas of Presqu’ile Bay during spring migration.
 King rail, wood duck, least bittern, wood thrush, Virginia rail, American bittern, common gallinule, pied-billed grebe, marsh wren and eastern wood-pewee are just some of the many species that have been spotted here.
-It is no wonder that the area is such a popular place for birders.
-The wetlands function as an important fish nursery and several at-risk turtle species are also likely to be found in this undisturbed natural area.
+It is no wonder that the bay is such a popular place for birders.
+The wetlands function as an important fish nursery, and several at-risk turtle species are also likely to be found in this undisturbed natural area.

 - Location: 3 kilometres from Presqu’ile Provincial Park in Brighton, Northumberland County, Ontario.